ChickenProp/chickenprop.github.com/_posts/2024-03-28-uk-crypto-taxes.md

 For staking, you can either count it as miscellaneous income or savings income.
 These two have different tax-free allowances.
 Unclear if you can count some as miscellaneous and some as savings to use both?
 Again you can deduct "reasonable expenses" whatever that means.

 [This reddit thread](https://www.reddit.com/r/UKPersonalFinance/comments/rb13mc/uk_tax_implications_of_crypto_staking/) suggests "savings interest or miscellaneous income?" is just a grey area, in which case I'd expect HMRC to be pretty tolerant of you choosing either but kinda ಠ_ಠ if they notice you trying to use both.
-It links to manual page [CRYPTO21200](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21200) which sounds to me like it's just miscellaneous income.
+It links to manual page [CRYPTO21200](https://www.gov.uk/hmrc-internal-manuals/cryptoassets-manual/crypto21200) which sounds to me like it's just miscellaneous income. ec265 agrees.

 I think the normal way staking works is that to get income, you need to lock your coins up for some period of time.
 New coins you receive are automatically locked, and when you want to do anything with them, you have to unlock them.
 So do you count as earning the coins when they arrive, or when you first unlock them?
 (When you initiate the unlocking, or when it completes?)
 "When they arrive" sounds like a pain in the ass, that can happen every few days with no engagement on your part and a different market price every time.
 But "when you unlock" has the same problem as CGT: are you unlocking coins you locked, or coins you earned, or what?